 Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

-Concord pack the biggest cultural offering north of Boston.
+Concord packs the biggest cultural offering north of Boston.
 Concord Community Music School has attracted top talent to teach and perform here for more than 30 years—it hosts more than 150 concerts each year and both the Mandolin and Fiddle festivals draw international audiences.
 The Capitol Center for the Arts is New Hampshire's largest theater and offers top name music acts, Broadway shows, international performing artists, ballet – you name it.
 And, just across Main Street, Red River Theatres shows independent films and offers events like costume parties and sing-alongs unavailable in big box theatres.
 Down the street, the Concord City Auditorium has all kinds of concerts, shows and plays in a smaller setting, many of them free.
 And Downtown is gearing up for the reopening of the city's long shuttered, historic Concord Theatre — Bank of NH Stage will bring up and coming musicians with professional representation to audiences at affordable prices in an upscale, flexible performance hall that offers pub-style food and drinks in second story bar that overlooks Main Street.
 Up on the Heights, a former retail space at the Steeplegate Mall is now Hatbox Theatre — an intimate, black box performance arts space that offers everything from theatre and magic shows, to NH's first Puppet Slam.